zumasys/docs/site/jbase/administration/installation-guides/unattended-install/linux/README.md

 Finishing jBASE installation...

 Installation completed successfully
-Remember to set a password for 'jbaseadm'.
+Remember to set a password for 'jbase'.

 Check firewall rules to ensure jRCS port 8236 is open.